everx-labs/everdev/README.md

 ```

 #### Interfaces
-This command shows the list of realised interfaces.
+This command shows the list of implemented interfaces.

 ```shell
 tondev debrowser interfaces